0xCipherCoder/solana-vista/README.md

 - Website: [solanavista.io](https://solanavista.io)
 - GitHub: [https://github.com/0xCipherCoder/solana-vista](https://github.com/0xCipherCoder/solana-vista)

+## Roadmap

+Our development roadmap outlines the planned implementation of features for Solana Vista.
+This roadmap is subject to change based on community feedback and ecosystem developments.

+### Phase 1: MVP for Hackathon (Current)

+- [x] Basic project structure and core components
+- [ ] Real-time indexing of specified Solana accounts and programs
+- [ ] Basic historical data fetching
+- [ ] Account diff tracking
+- [ ] Simple GraphQL API for data queries
+- [ ] Support for PostgreSQL storage backend
+- [ ] Docker container for easy deployment
+- [ ] Basic Anchor IDL support (latest version)
+- [ ] Integration with Luzid local validator

+### Phase 2: Core Feature Expansion

+- [ ] Jito Shredstream integration
+- [ ] Comprehensive historical data indexing with backfilling
+- [ ] Enhanced Anchor IDL support (multiple versions)
+- [ ] Transaction indexing and efficient querying
+- [ ] Expanded GraphQL API with subscriptions for real-time updates
+- [ ] Support for MySQL and Supabase storage backends
+- [ ] Basic plugin system for community contributions

+### Phase 3: Advanced Features and Scaling

+- [ ] Time-series data support with InfluxDB integration
+- [ ] Advanced program account listeners
+- [ ] Comprehensive Geyser plugin support
+- [ ] Enhanced plugin system with hot-reloading
+- [ ] Horizontal scaling configurations for high-throughput indexing
+- [ ] Advanced cloud deployment options (AWS, GCP, Azure)
+- [ ] Performance optimizations and benchmarking tools

+### Phase 4: Ecosystem Integration and Community Growth

+- [ ] Integration with popular Solana development frameworks
+- [ ] Support for additional specialized databases
+- [ ] Advanced analytics and data export features
+- [ ] Comprehensive documentation and tutorials
+- [ ] Community plugin marketplace
+- [ ] Regular security audits and optimizations
+- [ ] Continuous performance improvements based on community feedback

+We're committed to the ongoing development and improvement of Solana Vista.
+This roadmap will be regularly updated to reflect our progress and any changes in priorities based on community needs and ecosystem developments.

+Your feedback and contributions are crucial in shaping the future of Solana Vista.
+Feel free to open issues or submit pull requests on our [GitHub repository](https://github.com/0xCipherCoder/solana-vista) to suggest features or report bugs.

 ## Acknowledgements

 Vista is built on the shoulders of giants.
 We'd like to thank the Solana community, Jito Labs, and all the open-source projects that made this possible.